 If you’re facing a sharp drop in your income due to the coronavirus crisis, it’s vital to look at ways you might be able to ease some of the financial pressure.

-Several new measures have already been introduced to help those who are finding it difficult to keep up with their bills – and from tomorrow (April 9) banks are expected to provide more support for credit card, loan and overdraft customers.
+Several measures have been introduced to help those who are finding it difficult to keep up with their bills.
 Much of this help takes the form of payment holidays, where your monthly payments are paused temporarily.
 Whilst this can provide a valuable lifeline in the short term, it’s important to remember there are costs attached and your bills may be higher when payment holidays end.

 Here’s our rundown of some of the ways you might be able to get help.